 Questions will be more demanding and following the four-level format outlined below.

-There will be teams of up to three this year and they will sit together.
-They may have access to one computer each but will share a common login.
-A maximum of two Y10-11 students are allowed in a team of three.
-At least one of the two students who qualified from Round 1 must make up any three but the other two need not have sat/qualified from Round 1 or have been in the same pair initially.
+There will be teams of up to three and they will sit together.
+They may have access to one computer each and use up to three different logins per team.
+A maximum of two Y10-11 (Scotland S3-S4) students are allowed in a team of three.
+At least one of the two students who qualified from Round 1 must make up any Round 2 team but the other two need not have sat/qualified from Round 1 or have been in the same pair initially.

 Security is ‘high’ for Round 2 : this means that if a school is entering multiple qualifying teams then all of those teams must sit the competition on the same date and time or in immediately contiguous times on the same date.
 We regret that there can be no flexibility on this rule for Round 2.